kausik-l/kausik-l/README.md

 # 👋 Hi, I'm Kausik

-Welcome to my corner of GitHub, where AI systems come to be stress-tested, debugged, and occasionally bullied into behaving using my causal buddies.
+Welcome to my corner of GitHub, where AI systems come to be tested and debugged using causality-based techniques.

 I am a researcher (Ph.D. from the University of South Carolina) working at the intersection of robust AI, causality, and explainability.
 I build tools that do not just say models are good or bad, but prove it.
 Or break them trying.